radius-project/docs/docs/content/guides/author-apps/portable-resources/howto-author-portable-resources/index.md

 ## Prerequisites

 Before you get started, you'll need to make sure you have the following tools and resources:

 - [rad CLI]({{< ref "installation#step-1-install-the-rad-cli" >}})
 - [Radius environment]({{< ref "installation#step-3-initialize-radius" >}})
 - [Radius Bicep VSCode extension]({{< ref "installation#step-2-install-the-vs-code-extension" >}})

-## Step 1: Choose how to define your portable resource
+## Step 1: Add a portable resource

 Portable resources provide **abstraction** and **portability** to Radius Applications.
-Radius currently offers options to manually provision the resources or automatically provision them via Recipes.
+Radius currently offers options to manually provision the resources or automatically provision them via Recipes:

 {{< tabs Recipe Manual >}}

 {{% codetab %}}

-Recipes enable a separation of concerns between infrastructure operators and developers by automating infrastructure deployment.
-You can run a default recipe registered in your environment or select the specific Recipe you want to run.
+Recipes handle infrastructure provisioning for you.
+You can use a Recipe to provision a Redis cache, using your environment's default Recipe.

+Create a file named `app.bicep` and paste the following:

-{{< rad file="snippets/app-redis-recipe.bicep" embed=true marker="//Recipe" >}}
+{{< rad file="snippets/app-redis-recipe.bicep" embed=true marker="//RECIPE" >}}

- To learn more visit the [Recipes overview]({{< ref "/guides/recipes/overview" >}}).
+To learn more about Recipes visit the [Recipes overview page]({{< ref "/guides/recipes/overview" >}}).

 {{% /codetab %}}

 {{% codetab %}}

-Add a RedisCache resource with the `resourceProvisioning` mode as `manual`.
-This enables you to configure the underlying Redis resource
+You can also manually manage your infrastructure and use a portable resource to abstract the details.
+Create a file named `app.bicep` and paste the following:

 {{< rad file="snippets/app-redis-manual.bicep" embed=true marker="//MANUAL" >}}

-Refer to the [Redis resource schema]({{< ref "reference/resource-schema/cache/redis" >}}) for more details.

 {{% /codetab %}}

 {{< /tabs >}}

-## Step 2: Define a container resource
+## Step 2: Add a container

-In your Bicep file `app.bicep`, add a container resource that will be leveraged by your portable resource later:

-{{< rad file="snippets/app.bicep" embed=true >}}

-## Step 3: Access your portable resources

-You can access the portable resource via [`connections`]({{< ref "guides/author-apps/containers#connections" >}}).
-Update your container definition to add a connection to the new Redis cache.
-This results in environment variables for connection information automatically set on the container.

-In addition, you can manually access properties and set environment variables based on your portable resource values.
+In your Bicep file `app.bicep`, add a container resource that will connect to the Redis cache.
+Note the connection to the Redis cache automatically injects connection-related enivronment variables into the container.
+Optionally, you can also manually access properties and set environment variables based on your portable resource values.

-#### Manual

-{{< rad file="snippets/app-redis-manual.bicep" embed=true >}}
+{{< rad file="snippets/app-redis-manual.bicep" embed=true marker="//CONTAINER" >}}

-#### Recipe

-{{< rad file="snippets/app-redis-recipe.bicep" embed=true >}}

-## Step 4: Deploy your app
+## Step 3: Deploy the app

 1. Run your application in your environment: